mezoni/automaton_generator/README.md

 Thus, either a successful exit (`acceptance`) with transfer of control will occur anywhere or at the lowest point control will be transferred forcibly (without any result).

 Even a single `State` can be an `automaton` but to transform this `State` into an `automaton` it is necessary to `close` it, that is, finalize it, transforming it into an `acceptor`.
 It is possible to use `return`, `continue` or `break` statements as `acceptors`.
-Or `shared` variable assignment `statement` if it is necessary for the computation to descend to a lower point and make a branch based on the analysis of the variable value (An example can be found in the `mux` function in the `extra` library.).
+Or `shared` variable assignment `statement` if it is necessary for the computation to descend to a lower point and make a branches based on the analysis of the variable value (an example can be found in the `mux` function in the [extra](https://github.com/mezoni/automaton_generator/blob/main/lib/extra.dart) library.).

-It is not very convenient to `close` all end states 'manually' correctly, and therefore there is a special generator (`AutomatonGenerator`) and an auxiliary helper function `automaton` for this purpose.
+It is not very convenient to `close` all end states "manually" correctly, and therefore there is a special generator (`AutomatonGenerator`) and an auxiliary helper function `automaton` for this purpose.
 In fact, this is a wrapper for the generator.

 ## How to use this software?

 For convenient code generation, it is not enough to use only states.
-For this purpose (and as an example of usage) the `extra` library has helper generator functions to simplify code generation.
+For this purpose (and as an example of usage) the [extra](https://github.com/mezoni/automaton_generator/blob/main/lib/extra.dart) library has helper functions to simplify code generation.
 These are the most commonly used general-purpose computations.
 Below is a list of these functions: